NathanAuckett/crewinator/docs/README.md

 # Crewinator

 ## Requirements
-- MySQL needs to be installed on your machine
+- MySQL
     - MySQL Workbench recommended
-- Install NodeJS
+- NodeJS

+## Running the app
 ### 1. Clone the repos
 1. Clone this repo into a location of your choice
 2. Clone the [Crewinator API repo](https://github.com/NathanAuckett/crewinator_api) to a location of your choice.